yeslogic/prince-docs/docs/styling.md

         src: url("/usr/share/fonts/truetype/msttcorefonts/trebucbi.ttf")
     }
 ```

-Please note that Prince also supports OpenType variable fonts - the above example can thus be simplified, since the different font weights and styles can be packed into one font file.
-Not only is the complexity of the style sheet reduced, but also the size of fetched font files is greatly reduced.

 A low-level mechanism to fine-tune the set of Unicode codepoints that may be supported by the font face for which it is declared is provided through the [`unicode-range`](css-props.md#prop-unicode-range) CSS descriptor.
 Its value is a comma-delimited list of Unicode range values.
 The union of these ranges defines the set of codepoints that serves as a hint for user agents when deciding whether or not to download a font resource needed for the test content of a particular page.